-In the 2011 census, 20,140 residents were economically active, many of whom were working outside of Farnham.
+In the 2011 census, 20,140 residents were economically active, many of whom were working outside of Farnham

-There is over 30 hectares of employment space for light and general business units in Farnham and residents are keen to retain a thriving local economy rather than becoming a dormitory town.
+There are over 30 hectares of employment space for light and general business units and residents are keen that Farnham retains a thriving local economy rather than becoming a dormitory town.
 The market for town centre office space is strong.
 Other space has good access, parking and services and could be regenerated over the Plan period.

+Changes to the planning system mean that there is increasing freedom for businesses to change between different uses but the strong local demand and good condition of business premises and sites is likely to mean that the majority of existing business premises are retained.
 However, some sites are small-scale, out of date, poorly serviced and limited by their location.
 Outmoded employment land should be considered for housing development but there is a perceived shortage of high quality modern business accommodation and there may be a need to identify further land for modern workshop space.
 There is also support for small businesses and agricultural diversification.